FdelMazo/ComicbookCoversDownloader/README.md

 # ComicbookCovers
-Webscraper for DC and Marvel Wikias to download CB covers.
+Webscraper for DC, Marvel and more Comicbook Wikias to download CB covers.

 Keep in mind, I don't encourage downloading several times in a short time span, as the wikias tend to get angry when you request them so many images at once.
 Try to space out your downloads